tomhea/flip-jump/README.md

 ```

 - The first line will assemble your code (w=64 as bits default).
-  - The --no-stl flag tells the assembler not to include the standard-library.
+  - The --no-stl flag tells the assembler not to include the standard library.
 It is not needed as we implemented the macros ourselves.
 - The second line will run your code.

 # Project Structure